Imavicks/projectGenisys/README.md

 [Visual Studio Code](https://code.visualstudio.com)

-- we used Visual Studio Code as the development environment to write the code for our website
+- We used Visual Studio Code as the development environment to write the code for our website

 [Git](https://git-scm.com)

-- we used Git as a version control system to regularly add and commit changes made to project on Visual Studio Code, before pushing them to GitHub.
+- We used Git as a version control system to regularly add and commit changes made to project on Visual Studio Code, before pushing them to GitHub.

 [GitHub](https://github.com)

-- we used GitHub as a remote repository to push and store the committed changes to our project from Git. we also used GitHub pages to deploy our website in a live environment.
+- We used GitHub as a remote repository to push and store the committed changes to our project from Git.
+We also used GitHub pages to deploy our website in a live environment.

 ---
 ## Accesibility
   - This project is easily accessible on any browser.
-It's mobile responsive, which means can be viewed both on mobile or desktop devices.
+It is mobile responsive, which means it can be viewed both on mobile or desktop devices.

 ---
 ## Collaboration